-The code provides among students, faculty, and administration a spirit of community where such development can take place.
-Furthermore, it creates a climate of mutual trust, respect, and interpersonal concern where openness and integrity prevail.
+The Code of Academic Ethics and Conduct for Students provides among students, faculty, and administration a spirit of community where such development of the whole person can take place.
+Furthermore, the code creates a climate of mutual trust, respect, and interpersonal concern where openness and integrity prevail.